 Double Roof Artist’s Studio

 The client wanted a modern painting studio inspired by a New England vernacular.
-To achieve this we proposed a structure composed of two of the most-common rooflines in this area: the shed and the gable.
+To achieve this, we proposed a structure comprising two of the most common rooflines in this area: the shed and the gable.
 We optimized the design around dimensional constraints from window manufacturers and Croft’s carbon-sequesting building panels.

 Plan, from left: